Knowledge-Enriched Distributional Model Inversion Attacks: Experiment

 \paragraph{Evaluation Metrics.} Evaluating the MI attack performance requires gauging the amount of private information about a target label leaked through the synthesized images.
 We conduct both qualitative evaluation through visual inspection as well as quantitative evaluation.
-The quantitative metrics that we use to evaluate the attack performance largely follow the existing literature, including attack accuracy and K-nearest neighbor feature distance.
+The quantitative metrics that we use to evaluate the attack performance largely follow the existing literature~\cite{zhang2020secret}, including attack accuracy and K-nearest neighbor feature distance.
 They are generally aimed at measuring the semantic similarity between private data and reconstructions.
-In addition, we incorporate a metric for image quality, namely, Fréchet Inception Distance (FID) \cite{heusel2018gans}, as part of our evaluation.
-The metrics are expounded as follows. \begin{itemize} \item Attack Accuracy (Attack Acc).
+In addition, we incorporate a metric for image quality, namely, Fréchet Inception Distance (FID)~\cite{heusel2017gans}, as part of our evaluation.
+The metrics are expounded as follows. \begin{itemize} \item \underline{Attack Accuracy (Attack Acc)}.
 We build an \emph{evaluation classifier} that predicts the identity based on the input reconstructed image.
 If the evaluation classifier achieves high accuracy, the reconstructed image is considered to expose private information about the target label.
-The evaluation classifier should be different from the target network because the reconstructed images may incorporate features that overfit the target network while being semantically meaningless.
-Moreover, the evaluation classifier should achieve high performance.
-The attack accuracy is measured by the prediction accuracy of the evaluation classifier when fed with reconstructed images.
-For all the face image datasets, we use the model in~ \cite{cheng2017know} as our evaluation classifier, which is pretrained on MS-Celeb-1M \cite{guo2016ms} and fine-tuned on the training set of the target networks.
-For MNIST, we train a nevaluation classifier which consists of 5 convolutional layers and 2 pooling layers on all of the 10 digits.
-For ChestX-ray8, the evaluation classifier is adapted from~ \cite{simonyan2014very}.
-For CIFAR10, we use ResNet-18 adapted from~ \cite{he2016deep}.
+It is shown in~\cite{zhang2020secret} that the reconstructed images may overfit the target network; in other words, reconstructed images could be meaningless pixel patterns but achieve high prediction accuracy when evaluated with the target network.
+Hence, the evaluation classifier should be different from the target network.
+Moreover, the evaluation classifier should achieve high performance, because we are using it as a proxy for a human observer or an oracle to judge whether a reconstruction captures sensitive information.
+The attack accuracy is measured by the prediction accuracy of the evaluation classifier on reconstructed images.
+For all the face image datasets, we use the model in~\cite{cheng2017know} as our evaluation classifier, which is pretrained on MS-Celeb-1M~\cite{guo2016ms} and fine-tuned on the training set of the target networks.
+For MNIST, we train a new evaluation classifier which consists of 5 convolutional layers and 2 pooling layers on all of the 10 digits.
+For ChestX-ray8, the evaluation classifier is adapted from~\cite{simonyan2014very}.
+For CIFAR10, we use ResNet-18 adapted from~\cite{he2016deep}.